visual-layer/fastdup/README.md

     <!-- ------------------------------------------------------------------- -->
 </table>

-## Enrich Data using Foundation Models
+## Enrich Data Using Foundation Models
-The notebooks in this section shows how you can enrich your visual dataset using various foundation models supported in fastdup.
+The notebooks in this section show how to enrich your visual dataset using various foundation models supported in fastdup.

 <table>
    <tr>